MaxTorop/MaxTorop.github.io/_pages/about.md

 ---

 I am a fourth year PhD student in Professor [Jennifer Dy's](https://ece.northeastern.edu/fac-ece/jdy/) Machine Learning Lab at Northeastern University.
-I'm broadly interested in reliable machine learning, specificaly out-of-distribution detection and interpretability of neural networks.
+I'm broadly interested in out-of-distribution detection and improving the interpretability of neural network predictions.
 I'm also collaborating with scientists at [MSKCC](https://www.mskcc.org) to develop applications of machine learning for dermatology.

 Before coming to Northeastern I did my Masters in CS at Washington University in St. Louis, where I was a member of Professor [Ulugbek Kamilov's](https://engineering.wustl.edu/faculty/Ulugbek-Kamilov.html) [Computational Imaging Group (CIG)](https://cigroup.wustl.edu/).
 At CIG I collaborated with Professor [Dmitriy Yablonskiy](https://www.mir.wustl.edu/employees/dmitriy-yablonskiy/) (Radiology), developing deep learning methods for MRI processing.
 I recieved a B.S. in Data Science from the University of Rochester in 2018.